How to Properly Disclose Sponsored Instagram Posts According to the FTC

 Is using the hashtag #ad enough?
 What about sponsored Instagram Stories?
 Do you have to disclose a partnership even if you weren’t paid?

-As more and more businesses turn to influencers to promote their products on Instagram, it’s more important than ever to know the FTC’s rules.
+As influencer marketing shows no sign of slowing down on Instagram, it’s more important than ever to know the FTC’s rules.

 Not sure you’re doing it right?

-In the following post we cover what you can and can’t do, and how to disclose different types of Instagram partnerships and sponsored Instagram posts.
-You can also download our free flowchart for a breakdown of how and when to disclose your sponsored Instagram posts and Stories!
+We’re covering what you can and can’t do, and how to disclose different types of Instagram partnerships and sponsored Instagram posts:

-- How to Disclose Sponsored Instagram Posts Using Hashtags
+- How to Disclose Sponsored Instagram Posts According to the FTC

-- Do You Have to Disclose Free Gifts or Products?
+- FAQ #1: Do You Have to Disclose Gifts or Free Products?

-- Is Tagging a Brand in Your Photo Enough?
+- FAQ #2: Does Tagging a Brand in Your Photo Count as An Endorsement?

-- Is Instagram’s Paid Partnership Feature FTC Compliant?
+- FAQ #4: Is Instagram’s Paid Partnership Feature FTC Compliant?